New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 Employee requiring leave of absence.

 Employees across Canada are entitled to various leaves of absence to care for a sick family member.
-Most jurisdictions (exceptions noted below) entitle employees to: personal, compassionate care and critical illness leaves of absence.
-The length of each leave of absence may vary from one jurisdiction to the next, but generally, these leaves provide the following:
+Most jurisdictions entitle employees to the following leaves of absence:

-• Personal Leave: 3-10 days of leave to meet family responsibilities, including in relation to the health of a family member.
-Every jurisdiction other than Nova Scotia and Saskatchewan requires this type of leave.
+• For family responsibilities, including in relation to the health of a family member.

 Generally, these leaves of absence are unpaid, except for federal and Quebec employers which are required to provide 2-3 days of paid personal leave.